 - Participating in a drug or alcohol addiction treatment program.

-Call your local county office if you think you have a good reason for not following these Time Limit Rules.
-Good reasons include issues you can’t control such as getting sick or not having transportation.
+Call their local county office as soon as possible.
+Good reasons include issues they can’t control such as getting sick or not having transportation.
 These are some examples of good reasons, but there are others, too.
-If DHS determines that you have a good reason, there will be no change to your SNAP benefits.
+If DHS determines that the recipient has a good reason, there will be no change to their SNAP benefits.